FranciscoOssian/FranciscoOssian/README.md

 React and React Native since 2019, developing authorial projects and projects made for the market.
 Also having knowledge of back-end programming, being very familiar with full-stack.

-Currently working as a Front-end web developer, having an experience with React.js and Next.js, but also having a personal experience as a fullstack developing authoring projects.
+Currently working as a Front-end web developer, having an experience with React.js and Next.js, but also having a personal experience as a fullstack developing authorial projects.

 <p align="center" contentEditable="true">
   <img width="100px" src="https://raw.githubusercontent.com/FranciscoOssian/FranciscoOssian/main/mona-loading-default.gif"></img>